 Dr. Alexandros Fragiskatos is a percussionist, educator, and arranger based in central Missouri.
-Currently, he is Assistant Professor of Instrumental Music at Missouri Valley College.
+Currently, he teaches percussion at Central Methodist University.
 Having developed a passion for contemporary music while studying with the renowned Percussion Group Cincinnati during his undergraduate years, Alex has commissioned and premiered new works in a variety of settings by composers such as Stuart Saunders Smith, Peter Garland, and Tom DeLio.
 His diverse musical training has led him to performances across Europe, including a 2018 televised solo percussion recital in Athens, Greece and a 2016 tour of Switzerland with the Arizona Contemporary Music Ensemble, collaborating with, and performing new works by, several Swiss and German composers.
 In the U.S, he has performed at The Noble Snare 25th Anniversary Festival in Akron, Ohio and the Southwest Electronic Music Festival in Phoenix, Arizona in 2017 and the Percussive Arts Society International Conference in Indianapolis, Indiana in 2013.
-As an orchestral musician, he has performed with the Akron Symphony Orchestra, the Missouri Symphony, Richmond Symphony Orchestra, the Tuscarawas Philharmonic, and the West Valley Symphony.
+As an orchestral musician, he has performed with the Akron Symphony Orchestra, Missouri Symphony, Richmond Symphony Orchestra, Tuscarawas Philharmonic, and the West Valley Symphony.
 Alex also has extensive experience playing drumset and percussion for musical theater productions.

-In the past, Alex has taught at Grand Canyon University and for the Maricopa Community College District in Phoenix, Arizona.
+In the past, Alex has taught at Missouri Valley College, Grand Canyon University, and for the Maricopa Community College District in Phoenix, Arizona.
 Alex holds a bachelor’s and master’s degree in music performance from the University of Cincinnati’s College-Conservatory of Music and the University of Akron, respectively.
 He earned his Doctor of Musical Arts degree from Arizona State University, where he also obtained a Music Theory Pedagogy certificate.